Ladvien/ladvien.github.io/_posts/2019-01-24-deep-learning-natural-language-processing-toxic-comment-detector-mechanization-prep.md

 array([[0.97645617, 0.21598859, 0.92201746, 0.01897666, 0.7753273,
 0.11565485]], dtype=float32)
 ```
 We're in good shape.
-These are the predictions for the
+These are the predictions for the the following respectively:
 ```python
 ["toxic", "severe_toxic", "obscene", "threat", "insult", "identity_hate"]
 ```